 You can also island hop by taking the Cedar Island ferry to Outer Banks towns Ocracoke and Hatteras.
 Don’t sleep on Cedar Island before heading to the Outer Banks because you’ll find plenty of things to do.

 Cedar Island National Wildlife Refuge is managed within the Mattamuskeet, Swanquarter, Cedar Island National Wildlife Refuge Complex.
 Within this refuge, a wealth of hunting and fishing opportunities await.

 53 minutes (41 miles)

-If you’ve never been, follow our guide and we think you can easily enjoy a weekend in New Bern.
+If you’ve never been, follow our guide covering things to do in New Bern!

 1 hour 10 minutes (47 miles)

 Jacksonville is largely known for the heavy population that lives at Camp Lejeune, the largest Marine base on the US East Coast.
 But give this place a visit and you’ll find plenty to do.
 Of course, start with a respectful stroll around Lejeune Memorial Gardens, which honors Marines who’ve served (and died) in multiple conflicts.